-Year Two-Fall ACCTG 311 BUS 201 MARK 301 MGTSC 312 ★3 in electives outside Business (See Note 1)
+ACCTG 311 BUS 201 MARK 301 MGTSC 312 3 in electives outside Business (See Note 1)

-FIN 301 MIS 311 MGTSC 352 (See Note 2) SMO 201 ★3 in electives outside Business (See Note 1) Year Three
+FIN 301 MIS 311 MGTSC 352 (See Note 2) SMO 201 ★3 in electives outside Business (See Note 1)

-ACCTG 322

-Hord S22 B LAW 301 (See Note 2) BUEC 311 or ECON 281 (See Notes 2 and 5) CMPUT 114 or 101 and CMPUT 102 (See Note 1) CMPUT 115 MIS 412 (See Note 3) MGTSC 422 (See Note 3) $\star$ 3 to $\star$ 6 in free electives (See Note 1) $\star$ 3 electives outside Business (See Note 1)
+ACCTG 322 B LAW 301 (See Note 2) BUEC 311 or ECON 281 (See Notes 2 and 5) CMPUT 114 or 174 (See Note 1) CMPUT 115 or 175 MIS 412 (See Note 3) MGTSC 422 (See Note 3) \star 3 to \star 6 in free electives (See Note 1) \star 3 electives outside Business (See Note 1)

-MIS 413 (See Note 3) MIS 415 (See Note 3)
+MIS 413 (See Note 3)

+MIS 415 (See Note 3)

-★15 in Decision and Information Systems electives (See Note 4) $\star$ 9 in free electives (See Note 1)
+- ★15 in Decision and Information Systems electives (See Note 4) - ★9 in free electives (See Note 1)

-(1) See §64.1.4.
+- (1) See §64.1.4.
 Some Decision and Information Systems students will find it useful to develop a strong background in computing science.
 Such students should consult the Computing Science section or seek Faculty advice for appropriate course offerings and sequencing.
-Students contemplating the pursuit of higher level computing science courses should consider taking CMPUT 114 and 115 in Year One (Preprofessional Year) or Year Two, to obtain the prerequisites for higher level computing courses.
-Students with weak or no background in computing are advised to take CMPUT 101 and 102 in place of CMPUT 114.
+Students contemplating the pursuit of higher level computing science courses should consider taking either CMPUT 114 and 115 or CMPUT 174 and 175 in Year One (Preprofessional Year) or Year Two, to obtain the prerequisites for higher level computing courses.
+Students with no prior programming experience should either take CMPUT 10 followed by CMPUT 114 and 115, or take the CMPUT 174 and 175 sequence, which does not require prior programming experience.
 These courses satisfy the requirements in Year Two for electives outside Business.
-Students must contact the Department of Finance and Management Science early in their program regarding appropriate and available coursewrk.

-- (2) May be taken in any year except Year Two, Fall Term. - (3) May be taken in either of Year Three or Four. - (4) Decision and Information Systems electives may be chosen from any 400-level MGTSC courses, any 400-level MIS courses and from a list of additional approved courses available from the Department of Finance and Management Science office.
+Students must contact the Department of Finance and Management Science early in their program regarding appropriate and available coursework. - (2) May be taken in any year except Year Two, Fall Term. - (3) May be taken in either of Year Three or Four. - (4) Decision and Information Systems electives may be chosen from any 400-level MGTSC courses, any 400-level MIS courses and from a list of additional approved courses available from the Department of Finance and Management Science office.
 At least two of the five courses chosen must be MGTSC courses. - (5) Students planning to take advanced course work in Economics may wish to substitute ECON 281.
 See §64.1.4(4).
 ECON courses used to satisfy the requirements of this major may not also be used to satisfy the requirements for coursework outside the Faculty of Business.

 - (1) Students with a declared major in Decision and Information Systems may choose to do a minor in any subject area of Business.
 See §64.1.5.
 Minors are not required.
 Students are urged to select areas that complement the major.
 Students may also wish to consider the Cooperative Education program (see §64.5). - (2) Students with a declared major in another area may not choose a minor in Decision and Information Systems.
 Interested students should consult the Management Information Systems major or the Operations Management major for information on minors in those areas. - (3) Students wishing to construct informal programs of study outside the Faculty of Business should consider the following suggestions: - a.
-Economics: Any senior ECON course, with Departmental approval. - Statistics/Mathematics: Additional work is recommended for students b. interested in research and/or graduate work.
+Economics: Any senior ECON course, with Departmental approval. - b.
+Statistics/Mathematics: Additional work is recommended for students interested in research and/or graduate work.